POCKET ALCHEMY [ˈpä-kət ˈal-kə-mē]

 I created Pocket Alchemy in 2002 as a vehicle for my various creative projects.
 I do many things to fulfil my living and curiosity – from dance to stitching.
 The common thread (ha!) is that it’s all creative, that’s how I like it!

 I choreograph and teach contemporary dance.
 I design and make costumes for contemporary dance and for theatre.
 I make felt matryoshka dolls.
 I sew quilts and burping cloths for babies.
 I knit things both flat and 3-dimensional.
 Lately I’ve been embroidering like a fiend.
 I write about dance and edit dance writing.
 I am drawn to texture and nuance and am simply inspired to create.
 I appreciate the care and love inherent in hand-made work.

 As for the company name of Pocket Alchemy: creating, performing and witnessing art is alchemical to me: a bit of back-alley, sleight-of-hand magic that even when my own retains a dust of surprise, an element of the fantastic.
 So Pocket Alchemy it is.

-There are 2 little boys who make me mom – a creative-inventive-improvisational journey at every turn!
+There are two little boys who make me mom, a creative-inventive-improvisational journey at every turn!
 I attended Waldorf school as a child, which inspired early knitting adventures, a wide imagination and a firm appreciation of wonder.
 Eventually I found my way to The School of Toronto Dance Theatre’s Professional Training Program in the late 1990s where I studied contemporary dance.

 I am surrounded both personally and professionally by a wealth of creative, excellent folk who help keep me grounded, silly, inspired, edited and generally filled with goodness.